 Whether it is a pebble or a sheer rock face this is the one angle you cannot escape.
 If you drive a vehicle you have to deal with approach angle.
 For some, this may be trying to get a lowered import car over a speed bump for those who venture off-road it is most likely a good sized rock or uphill climb.
 More specifically it is the angle between the bumper and the tire hitting the obstacle.

 You can see in the picture above that our approach angle is very steep and our Jeep can get the tires on an obstacle easily.
-The breakover and departure angle are hampered by the wheelbase and the low hanging tow hook and tail pipe.
+The breakover angle and departure angle are hampered by the wheelbase and the low hanging tow hook and tailpipe.

 Breakover angle is the maximum angle that you can drive over without the lowest point of the vehicle impacting the ground.
 The longer the wheelbase the less of a breaker angle you can tackle.
 Short wheelbase high center vehicles have a distinct advantage in these situations.

 Similar to Newtons “Law of Universal Gravity” what goes up an obstacle must then come off that obstacle.
-If approach angle is the front then departure angle is the rear.
-That distance and angle from your tire to the bumper or other low hanging item.
-On a Jeep JK it is usually the tail pipe, on other vehicles it can be the hitch.
+If the approach angle is the front then departure angle is the rear.
+That distance and angle from your tire to the bumper or another low hanging item.
+On a Jeep JK, it is usually the tailpipe, on other vehicles, it can be the hitch.

 Tips and Tricks